benlavender/homelab-docs/guides/Linux/guides/dm-crypt-luks.md

 #### Flash drives:

 These devices are in a league of their own.
 Because of their nature to degrade over time due to cell charge trapping, manufacturers employ a number of techniques to balance writes amongst cells.
 These are summarised as "Wear Levelling".
-At a data erasure standpoint, erasing data from an SSD sometimes can be troublesome because data is moved around and stored in caches by the controller, regardless of where the data was written to originally.
+At a data erasure standpoint, erasing data from an SSD sometimes can be troublesome because data is moved around and stored in caches and other areas of the disk by the controller, regardless of where the data was written to originally.
 These usually cannot be disabled, especially on consumer grade disks.
 Some SSDs are also self-encrypting drives (SED) which allow for key management and encryption offered by the controller and sometimes erasure commands simply result in this key being wiped and therefore data no longer is accessible, but it still could exist in encrypted form.

-There are two methods which usually will end up with all data being inaccessible on an SSD.
+There are a few methods which usually will end up with all data being inaccessible on an SSD.
 Like the HDD method we want to fill the SSD with zeros or ones.
-A userland application that can write zeros to the disk or the ATA Security Erase feature (depending on controller support).
+A userland application that can write zeros to the disk or the ATA Security Erase feature (depending on controller support):

 ##### ATA Security Erase: